 Locating, underwriting, and purchasing attractive land positions is a critical challenge for any homebuilder or developer.
 In order to maximize our expected risk-adjusted return, the allocation of capital for land investment is performed at the corporate level with a disciplined approach to portfolio management.
 Our Acquisitions Committee meets monthly and consists of our Chief Executive Officer, Chief Financial Officer, and Executive Vice President of Acquisitions.

 Annually, the divisions prepare a strategic plan for their specific geographies.
 Supply and demand are analyzed on a consumer segment and submarket basis to ensure land investment is targeted appropriately.
 The long-term plan is compared on an ongoing basis to evolving realities in the marketplace and is then adjusted to the extent necessary.
-Immediately following this offering, we expect to own or control more than 11,000 lots, representing more than seven years of land supply based on our home closings for the first six months of 2013 on a pro forma basis.
+Our current inventory of owned or controlled lots represents more than seven years of land supply based on our home closings for the twelve months ended June 30, 2013.
 Given our early history as a land development company, our experience has been particularly relevant to our business.
 As the Texas and Phoenix markets became saturated with lots at below replacement cost, we recognized and quickly reacted to the opportunity.
 While the finished lot market was highly distressed, we focused aggressively on acquisitions and built up a large pipeline of lots at attractive pricing.